signaturelabs/replivisor/README.md

 ## Known Issues

 - "the dependency does not match the specified version" - fix: update the dependency version in mix.exs to match (root fix still pending)

+## TODO

+- Needs more reliability measures (currently does not have a supervisor process)

+- Use Lager for logging

+- Make logging configurable

+- Handle deleted documents